-Blegdamsvej 3B, Bygning: 07-13-84
+Blegdamsvej 3B, 2200 København N, 07 Bygning 7, Bygning: 07-13-84

 Our research interest is focused on the molecular and cellular biology of viral infections.
-Only through establishing detailed functional knowledge on the virus and its interaction with the host can we learn how to prevent and treat infectious disease.
-With a background in hepatitis C virus (HCV), it has been exciting to follow how 25 years of basic research have paved the way for novel therapies currently coming to the clinic (Scheel and Rice, 2013 Nat Med).
-In particular, we are interested in the molecular biology of RNA viruses and their interplay with host RNA (Damas, Fossat, Scheel, 2019 non-coding RNA).
-Previous and ongoing projects include the interactions between viruses and miRNAs or other cellular RNAs, miRNA systems biology, functional and therapeutic studies of HCV, molecular evolution of RNA viruses, development of in vivo infectious clones and cell culture systems for cultivation of viruses, RNA virus recombination and novel animal homolog viruses of HCV.
+My training was with hepatitis C virus (HCV), where basic research has paved the way for novel antivirals transforming therapy.
+Our culture systems for HCV and the use of these for functional and antiviral studies contributed heavily to this development (Scheel and Rice 2013 Nat Med).
+We currently in particular are interested in molecular biology of viruses and their interplay with cellular factors at the RNA level (Damas 2019 ncRNA).
+Previous and ongoing projects include the interactions between viruses and miRNAs or other cellular RNAs, miRNA systems biology, RNA modifications, functional and therapeutic studies of HCV, molecular evolution of RNA viruses, development of in vivo infectious clones and cell culture systems for cultivation of viruses, RNA virus recombination and novel animal homolog viruses of HCV.

 We previously used such approaches to study micro-RNA (miRNA) interactions during viral infection.
 Hepatitis C virus (HCV) has been known as a unique example of a virus that critically requires a cellular miRNA through binding of the liver-specific miR-122 to the viral 5’ UTR.
 This interaction was previously shown to enhance viral translation, RNA stability and replication.
-Using cross-linking and immunoprecipitation (CLIP) of the argonaute (AGO) protein, which directly binds the miRNA and its target, we directly confirmed this interaction and further demonstrated that HCV infection functionally sequesters miR-122 (Luna et al., 2015 Cell).
-This “sponge” effect of the tumor suppressor, miR-122, leads to de-repression of cellular miR-122 targets – an RNA based mechanism potentially contributing to a fertile environment for liver cancer.
+Using cross-linking and immunoprecipitation (CLIP) of the argonaute (AGO) protein, which directly binds the miRNA and its target, we directly confirmed this interaction and further demonstrated that HCV infection functionally sequesters miR-122 (Luna 2015 Cell).
+This “sponge” effect of the tumor suppressor, miR-122, leads to de-repression of cellular miR-122 targets – an RNA based mechanism potentially contributing to an environment fertile for liver cancer.

-With methods in hand to identify unknown miRNA interactions, we asked the question whether HCV/miR-122 is a unique case?
-We therefore screened 15 different viral infections, and found very different miRNA binding profiles to viral RNA (Scheel et al., 2016 Cell Host Micr).
-The vector borne alphaviruses, like Sindbis and chikungunya, replicate to very high levels, and correspondently also bound high levels of cellular AGO/miRNA complexes.
-However, a broad range of miRNAs was bound and there was no specific AGO/miRNA sequestration.
-On the other hand pestiviruses, important animal pathogens leading to significant loss in the meat and milk industries, specifically bound members of the cellular miR-17 family to their 3’ UTRs.
+With methods available to identify unknown miRNA interactions, we asked the question whether HCV/miR-122 is a unique case?
+We therefore screened 15 different viral infections (Scheel 2016 Cell Host Micr).
+Of particular interest was that pestiviruses, important livestock pathogens, specifically bound members of the cellular miR-17 family to their 3’ UTRs.
 Unlike the canonical action of miRNAs down-regulating mRNAs, miR-17 binding stimulated pestiviral RNA replication.
 Similarly to HCV, miRNA binding was found to be critical for viral replication.
 We further found that pestiviral infection specifically sequestered miR-17, leading to functional de-repression of cellular genes.
+Nonetheless, using evolution-in-a-dish experiments and deep sequencing, we found that pestiviral miRNA tropism could be re-directed to use other or no miRNAs (Kokkonos 2020 NAR).
 Thus, HCV/miR-122 is not a unique case, rather pestiviruses also require binding of a cellular miRNA.
-We continue studies to functionally understand miRNA requirements for hepaci- and pestiviruses (Yu et al., 2017 PLoS Pathogens).
+We continue studies to functionally understand miRNA requirements for hepaci- and pestiviruses (Yu 2017 PLoS Pathog).
 Other ongoing projects focus on RNA-RNA interactions more broadly during viral infections, using methods relying on direct RNA-RNA cross-linking.